maicoamachado/CodeDelivery/ionic/www/lib/angular-permission/README.md

 Setting
 ----------------------------
-So, how do you tell Permission what does 'anonymous', 'admin' or 'foo' mean and how to know if the current user belongs to those definitions?
+So, how do yo tell Permission what does 'anonymous', 'admin' or 'foo' mean and how to know if the current user belongs to those definitions?

 Well, Permission allows you to set different 'permissions' definitions along with the logic that determines if the current